larry-athey/airhead/Instructions/FAQ.md

 Q: Why does it seem like you have something against PID controllers?

 A: I don't, but they just have no place in distillation, especially in a pot still.
 Precision targeted temperature control is really only useful in brewing and an Air Still is entirely too small for that.
 I realize that George Duncan championed PID controllers, but they only work in distillation if you're running a hard boil because they'll go lazy at ethanol boiling temperature and then you'll lose all thermal velocity.
-Nobody bought an Air Still for a 1 gallon distillation run to take 4 hours to complete.
+Nobody bought an Air Still for a 1 gallon pot still distillation run to take 4 to 8 hours to complete.

 _**NOTE:** A test using an 80C/176F to 86C/186F progressive run redistilling a gallon of 80 proof vodka takes 2 hours with the Airhead's default PI controller.
 Switching to the hidden μBoilermaker (micro Boilermaker) mode which uses PID, the run takes 4 hours to accomplish the same amount of 140 proof output._